 My name is Emma Rainey, I was born and raised in West-Belfast, Northern Ireland and my star sign is Scorpio.
 I’m also an Irish expat who lives in Brussels and have spent most of my 20-somethings as a young professional attempting to climb the career ladder in the EU job market.
 My French is terrible and much to my Flemish boyfriend’s dismay, my Dutch is equally as bad – languages are not my forte.
 I enjoy watching period dramas, being creative in my spare time and having interesting conversations with friends.

-I’m a big advocate for social change and through my writing, I try to do that by providing thoughtful and reflective insights by looking at social contexts by examining aspects of history or by assessing society’s political and social spheres.
+I’m a big advocate for social change and through my writing, I try to make an impact by providing reflective and at times critical insights by examining political and social contexts.
 I also aim to increase civil engagement and awareness among my readers – to get them thinking about topics and issues that impact them and to reinvigorate their sense of empowerment as active agents in society.

-Much of the content of A Foot in Two Places will be focused on the regions of Ireland, UK, Belgium and the rest of Europe.
-The occasional article here and there will have a much more international focus.
+Much of the content of A Foot in Two Places will be focused on the regions of Ireland, UK, Brussels and the rest of Europe.
+The occasional article will have a much more international focus.
 I believe the themes and sentiment behind this blog can appeal to others who may share a similar experience or interests to myself.